mxahan/mxahan.github.io/_posts/2023-01-05-Losses_Papers.md

 ## 2021

+1. Liu, W., Lin, R., Liu, Z., Xiong, L., Schölkopf, B., & Weller, A. (2021, March).
+Learning with hyperspherical uniformity.
+In *International Conference On Artificial Intelligence and Statistics* (pp. 1180-1188).
+PMLR.

+     - to achieve good generalization on unseen data, a suitable inductive bias is of great importance for neural networks.
+     -  hyperspherical uniformity is proposed as a novel family of **relational regularizations** that impact the interaction among neurons
+       - several geometrically distinct ways to achieve hyperspherical uniformity and justified by theoretical insights and empirical evaluations.
+       - neuron inhibit properties!!!
+       - Uniform in the hypersphere! more generalization than orthogonal conditions
+     - Current prevailing weight regularizations can be divided into two major categories: Individual regularization and relational regularization.
+     - In order to promote hyperspherical uniformity with an explicit regularization, we formulate several distinct geometric learning objectives: minimum hyperspherical energy (MHE), maximum hyperspherical separation (MHS), maximum hyperspherical polarization (MHP), minimum hyperspherical covering (MHC), and maximum Gram determinant (MGD).
+       - inspirated from statistical uniformity testing on the hypersphere and provide a novel and unified view on understanding those objectives
+     - Motivation
+       - hyperspherical uniformity leads to better optimization and generalization
+       - hyperspherical uniformity can remove neuron redundancy and encourage the neurons to be diverse on the hypersphere
+       - hyperspherical uniformity has a clear geometric interpretation and theoretical merits and close connection between orthogonality.
+     - Related works: Relational regularization and hypersperical learning. **Very interesting**
+       - orthogonality regularization, unitary constraint, decorrelation, spectral regularization, low-rank regularization, angular constraint
+       - angular information in neural networks, in contrast to magnitude, preserves the key semantics and is very crucial to generalization
+     - MHE: most related works. one seeks to find an equilibrium state with minimum potential energy that distributes N electrons on a unit sphere as evenly as possible (NCD!)
+     - MHS: sphere packing problem: one packs a given number of circles on the sphere surface i.e. the minimum distance between circles can be maximized
+       -  MHE has a global regularization effect (updates all vectors in each iteration), MHS focuses on the local separation (updates two vectors)
+       - When the vectors are relatively diverse on the hypersphere, MHS tends to have stronger regularization effects than MHE.
+         - MHS gradient resulted from the two closest vectors has only one direction component and will not be cancelled out.
+In contrast, the MHE gradient that comes from all the vectors has many direction components and may be largely cancelled out.
+More intuitively, MHS only activates the repulsive force from the closest vectors at a time while MHE simultaneously activates the repulsive force from all pairwise vectors
+       - Optimizing MHS is straightforward and efficient: rank all the pairwise distances and obtain the vectors with the smallest distance (i.e., maximal similarity) and maximize the minimal distance by updating these two closest vectors via gradient ascent.
+     - Interesting discussion section

-1. Liu, D., Ning, J., Wu, J., & Yang, G. (2021).
+2. Liu, D., Ning, J., Wu, J., & Yang, G. (2021).
 Extending Ordinary-Label Learning Losses to Complementary-Label Learning.
 IEEE Signal Processing Letters, 28, 852-856.

      - Weak supervision, learning from complementary label. (related works in intro is nice)

      - Again distribute complementary output to all others.

-2. Kim, Y., Yun, J., Shon, H., & Kim, J. (2021).
+3. Kim, Y., Yun, J., Shon, H., & Kim, J. (2021).
 Joint negative and positive learning for noisy labels.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 9442-9451).

      - *Learning from complementary labels.*

          - **TP**: JNPL (Improvement over NLNL)
            - trains CNN via two losses, NL+ and PL+ (improved NL and PL and also addressing their issues)

      - Related work: *Design noise-robust loss*, weighting samples, correction methods, selecting clean labels, **use of complementary labels**
          - Problem: Underfitting of NL (section 3)
            - focal loss flavor solution